icon-project/icon-sdk-js/README.md

 excerpt: ""
 ---

 ICON supports JavaScript SDK for 3rd party or user services development.
-You can integrate ICON JavaScript SDK for your project and utilize ICON’s functionality.
-This document provides you an information of installation and API specification.
+You can integrate ICON JavaScript SDK into your project and utilize ICON’s functionality.
+This document provides you with an information of installation and API specification.

 ## Table of Contents
 * [Installation](#installation)